 While delivering climate action by removing carbon, the forest at Back O’Slater is also providing habitat to local wildlife.

-Yellow-Tailed Black Cockatoos already frequent the forest.
-These large birds eat the nuts of the Silver banksia (Banksia Marginata) and Black Sheoak (Allocasuarina littoralis) trees which we planted in 2017.
-They like to make their nests in large hollows found up high in old growth native trees, so it’s vital these trees are protected for 100 years.
+Yellow-tailed black cockatoos already frequent the forest.
+These large birds eat the nuts of the silver banksia (Banksia Marginata) and black sheoak (Allocasuarina littoralis) trees which we planted in 2017.
+They like to make their nests in large hollows found up high in old growth native trees.
+Tree hollows can take decades to form which is why Greenfleet legally protects our revegetation projects for up to 100 years.

 Eleven different species of Eucalypt were planted to provide food and habitat for arboreal mammals, such as the local possum populations.
 Species like this also benefit from tree-hollows which can form in Eucalypts that are hundreds of years old.
 This is another reason Greenfleet legally protects our forests, to ensure we are delivering benefits like this into the future.

-In 2024, Greenfleet’s Revegetation Team also observed activity of the local Bare-nosed Wombats, as seen by this freshly excavated wombat burrow.
+In 2024, Greenfleet’s Revegetation Team also observed activity of local bare-nosed wombats, as seen by this freshly excavated wombat burrow.
 This wombat species is most common in New South Wales and prefers to create its burrow in mainly wet, partly forested areas.
-Eastern Grey kangaroos and wallabies have also been seen on the site.
+Eastern grey kangaroos and wallabies have also been seen on the site.

-Greenfleet planted ten species of Acacia to provide food and habitat to a very wide range of insects, birds and mammals.
+Greenfleet planted ten species of acacias to provide food and habitat to a very wide range of insects, birds, and mammals.

 Climate Action

 The forest growing at Back O’Slaters is legally protected for 100 years to deliver long-term climate action and environmental benefits.
-Over that time, it will capture nearly 47,400 tonnes of carbon from the atmosphere which is the equivalent to removing around 11,500 average vehicles from Australia’s roads for a whole year.
+Over that time, it will capture over 130,000 tonnes of carbon from the atmosphere which is the equivalent to removing around 30,000 average vehicles from Australia’s roads for a whole year.

 Greenfleet uses the Full Carbon Account Model (FullCAM) to measure the carbon uptake at our revegetation sites.
 This model was developed by the CSIRO and is approved by the Department of Climate Change, Energy, the Environment and Water.